RESULTS OF RING OF FIRE EXPEDITION #19:

 Paul D. Maley, NASA Johnson Space Center Astronomical Society, Houston, TX USA

 Not all of our expeditions turn out the way we would like.
-The 19th RING OF FIRE EXPEDITION to observe an eclipse of the sun took off for Asia on March 1, 1997.
+The 19th RING OF FIRE EXPEDITION to observe a total eclipse of the sun took off for Asia on March 1, 1997.
 Twenty members from the USA, Japan and Canada began the adventure departing from San Francisco at night, moving northward to the southern tip of Alaska.
 The timing was excellent.
 Most of us sitting on the starboard side of the aircraft could spot Comet Hale-Bopp.
 It looked very impressive in binoculars even through the aircraft windows.
 Adding to the sight was the appearance of a marvelous aurora; spreading from horizon to horizon, it appeared very similar to auroras viewed by Space Shuttle astronauts.
 One could see the three dimensional activity with changing shape and coloration.
 I was able to arrange to sit in the cockpit of the Singapore Airlines Boeing 747 and viewed the comet and aurora through the co-pilot’s exceptionally clear windows on the flight deck.
 The pilot and co-pilot could see the comet but claimed they had no idea what it was!

 Nearly 15 hours later, we arrived in Hong Kong where the temperature was a balmy 68 deg F. We only spent one day here just three months before Hong Kong was to become part of the People’s Republic of China.
 One unexpected problem arose.
 Our flight tickets from Hong Kong to China were not delivered to our hotel in Kowloon as promised.
 While the rest of the group toured Hong Kong, I made frantic phone calls into China.
 There was only four hours left before we were to leave for the airport when I received a return call from our ground operator in China informing me that the tickets were across the bay in the office of a trading company.
 The company had never been told to deliver them.